CountNick/weekly-nerd-1920/hybrid-spa-mpa.md

 ```

 What happens in this piece of code is that when the user starts typing in the searchbar.
 The action attribute the form(the method of this formis set to GET) is pointing to(which in my case is the /searchResults route on my express server) is put in a variable called url.
-We then invoke the fetch() method and pass this the url we we want to fetch from our server and pass the user input as a query and the token as i need that for the external api i am getting data from.
+We then invoke the fetch() method and pass this the url we we want to fetch from our server and pass the user input as a query and the token as I need that for the external api i am getting data from.
 When you start typing in the search input it should how up on your server, you can test this by logging on the server side:

 ```js